385446 Manwë: Discovery and naming

 Manwë was discovered on 25 August 2003 by M. W. Buie at Cerro Tololo as a part of the Deep Ecliptic Survey.
 The object was named after Manwë, the fictional king of the Valar in J. R. R. Tolkien's Middle-earth legendarium.
 Manwë is foremost among the great spirits who rule the world, and takes special responsibility for the air and winds.
 Thorondor is the Lord of Eagles in the First Age in Tolkien's writing.

-Physical properties
+Physical characteristics

 Manwë has significant and irregular photometric variability, demonstrating that its components are not tidally locked.
 The surfaces of Manwë and Thorondor appear to be very red.
 The composition of Manwë is unknown but likely to be mostly ice, because the nominal density (with large uncertainty) is less than that of water.
 At least one other Kuiper belt object, 55637 Uni, has been found with a density of less than 1 g/cm^{3}, which implies an object made mostly of ice with a low rock fraction and high porosity.